MoizImran01/MERN-Stack-Projects/MERN Stack Grandeur Grille - Restaurant Website/README.md

 - Node.js
 - To start the server, cd to "back-end" folder and run: "npm i" to install the dependencies, "npm run server" to start the server

+### Note:
+- Stripe Secret Key in the "config.env" must be provided while placing an order to correctly send the API request